elastest/elastest-cost-engine/docs/index.md

 ![ElasTest Cost Engine final architecture](imgs/ECEArch.png)

-For now, the 0.1 version is using Mock up values to simmulate the interaction with the rest of the ElasTest Components.
+For now, the 0.5.0 version is using part of the final architecture and it will be completed as the project and the rest of ElasTest Components advance.

 ![ElasTest Cost Engine Mock up architecture](imgs/MockECE.png)